HomomorphicEncryption/SparseLWEkit/src/part3.md

 - log2(ctmod): log2 of the ciphertext modulus (for instance Q corresponds to PQ in the CKKS context)
 - HW: Hamming weight of the secret key

+#### Instantiation with two parameter sets at once

+TODO: encapsulation technique and mention the parameter sets that come together, and Lattigo special case and DESILO special case?

 ### Security Estimations

 The following table provides, for every parameter set and for each tool, the security estimate (on top) and the running time to get it (at the bottom).